YueGroup/yuegroup.github.io/_pages/research.md

 <br/>
 <h4 id="researchtext" style="color: #E2C8A8;"><strong> Our Mission </strong></h4>
 <p style="font-size: 18px;">
 We are entering a new era of scientific discovery, where machine learning is transforming how we understand and engineer the physical world.
-We believe the greatest opportunity is to build tools that help us learn, predict, and reason about chemistry in entirely new ways.
+This creates an opportunity to learn, predict, and reason about chemistry in entirely new ways.
 A unifying theme of our research is chemistry in <em>realistic, dynamic, and often messy environments</em>, where fluctuations, collective behavior, and electronic complexity fundamentally determine chemical outcomes.
 </p>
 </div>
 </div>